fork-the-planet/ml-acn-embed/doc/setup.md

 done
 ```

-The resulting training, development, and experiment data sets are:
+The resulting training, cross-validation, and experiment data sets are:

 | Data type | Number of utterances | Total hours |
 |-----------|----------------------|-------------|